Miyama’s Thatched Village Winter Lantern Festival

 • The event schedule may be changed due to weather and/or snow accumulation conditions.
 Thank you in advance for your understanding.

-• Please equip with cold weather gears and wear footwear suitable for snow and icy roads.
+• Please equip with cold-weather gear and wear footwear suitable for snow and icy roads.

-• If you are coming by car, your car must wear snow tires.
+• If you are coming by car, your car must have snow tires.

 • No taxi drop-off point.
-Please use car parking for pick-up and drop-off. “
+Please use the car parking for pick-up and drop-off. “